 Created by John Shannon

 First Los Angeleno JACK LIFFEY lost his job as a technical writer.
 Then he lost his wife and, for a while, his daughter, to divorce.
-Now all he has left is the unerring ability to track down missing children, which keeps him busy, and for the most part away from booze, drugs, Raymond Chandler novels and other dangerous addictions.
+All he has left is his unerring ability to track down missing children, which keeps him busy for the most part, and away from booze, drugs, Raymond Chandler novels and other dangerous addictions.

-But Shannon's not content with just showing just the usual mean streets of the City of Angels, he's after the whole enchilada: the crumbling infrastructure, the cultural, intellectual and moral decay, the man-made and even the natural catastrophes that seem to plague the place, as if God's got a hard-on for the whole damn city.
-Things fall apart; the centre doesn't hold.
-And damn if Shannon doesn't want to probe the wounds.
+But Shannon’s not content with just showing just the usual mean streets of the City of Angels, he’s after the whole enchilada, exploring the various sub-cultures of this multiple personality city–gangbangers, desert rats, the Hollywood set, domestic terrorists, South African nutjobs–you name it, Jack’s had to deal with them.
+And it’s all set against a background of crumbling infrastructure, cultural, intellectual and moral decay and the never-ending catastrophes–personal, political, environmental and cultural–that seem to plague Jack and his city.
+Things fall apart; the centre doesn’t hold.
+But damn if Shannon, middle-aged, battered and bruised, doesn’t still want to probe the wounds.

 HE SAID IT!